sverrirs/jekyll-paginate-v2/examples/02-category/README.md

 ---
 ```

 This configuration draws the paging permalink structure from the `_config.yml` file.
-Therefore the generated paging urls will look like:
+Therefore the generated paging urls will be based on the folder name of the pagination page with the site configuration permalink added to it, like so:

 ```
 Page 1: http://localhost:4000/toyota/